 dash of balsamic vinegar

-1) Lay the chicken in the crock pot and sprinkle with sea salt and onion powder.
+- Lay the chicken in the crock pot and sprinkle with sea salt and onion powder.
+Add a dash of balsamic.

 Keep the chicken bones for the following recipes.

 Use those leftover bones to make broth!
 Throw them back into the crock pot.
-Add half of an onion, some peeled cloves of garlic, some parsley, and some salt, then fill the crock pot about 2/3 full with water.
+Add an onion, some peeled cloves of garlic, some parsley, a dash of apple cider vinegar, and 1/2 teaspoon salt, then fill the crock pot about 2/3 full with water.
 Set it to 10 hours low.
 In the morning strain the broth.

 Now that you have your broth you can make soup!